jackpal/jackpal.github.io/_posts/2023-03-29-HD_4chan_browser.md

 ---

-I wrote [HD](https://jackpal.github.com/HD), a small SwiftUI app to browse the 4chan image board on an iPhone or iPad:
+I wrote [HD](https://jackpal.github.com/HD), a small SwiftUI app to browse the 4chan image board on an iPhone or iPad.

 I'm proud of how nice the app is to use, and how fast it displays images, animations and videos.